 I could have gone for the ultimate fast lens, but at 6 times the price, I couldn't justify the marginal increase in great bokeh and the marginal increase (about 1/2 stop) in low light shooting.
 That's the law of diminishing returns.
 The extra 5% performance would have cost me about $2000 rather than $350.

 How fast a lens is is measured in a maximum f/stop number, with the smaller numbers representing larger lens aperture openings.

 With wide angle and normal perspective lenses, maximum f/stops of f/2.8 and wider (f/2.0, f/1.8, f/1.4) are considered fast lenses.
 With longer telephoto lenses that need even more glass, f/4.0 and wider (f/2.8, f/2.0) are considered to be fast lenses.

-By contrast, variable aperture kit lenses are slow for their size and often the widest aperture is f/3.5.
+By contrast, variable aperture kit lenses are slow for their size and often the widest aperture is only f/3.5.

 There are several ways to save money when you're looking to get your hands on a fast lens.
 Of course, they're all compromises, but I believe you can easily be completely satisfied.
 I don't include renting a lens as a way to save money on a fast lens.